seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Address Framework

-Much like there is a Java collections framework, there is an address framework to the IPAddress library.
+The IPAddress library has an address framework.
+You can think of it as being analogous to the Java collections framework, but including data structures that are optimal for address manipulations and collections.
 It is a unified set of inter-related interfaces, abstract implementations, and algorithms for all addresses and address components.
 It allows you to manipulate these items independently of implementation details, and provides standard